leahcolleen/count-sinatra/README.md

 4. Run `rspec`

 # Questions to explore
-* Where are each of the three components of the MVC framework found in this application?
+* Where are each of the three components of the MVC (Model, View, and Controller) framework found in this application?
+*
 * What parts of the code run when we run the app in our browser?
 You could test your assumption by adding `p` lines and checking that you see the output you expect.
 * What part of the code runs when we click the "Increment" button?
 * Can you add a "Decrement" button which decreases the count by 1 each time it is pressed?